-The technology management co-major enhances understanding of information systems and the roles they play in areas such as customer relationship management, accounting, and financial systems.
+The digital technology management co-major enhances understanding of information systems and the roles they play in areas such as customer relationship management, accounting, and financial systems.
 It complements skill sets in diverse fields such as finance, accounting, marketing, or management.

 The workshop prepares undergraduate students to find and secure internships and full-time jobs in technology consulting and in corporate areas that require creative problem solutions with the use of information technology.

 Combining technical, business, and managerial expertise, an MS in information systems equips students to use information technology effectively to address business problems.
 Its innovative curriculum includes three concentrations: enterprise systems, business intelligence and analytics, and enterprise risk management.

 The online MS in information technology management focuses on advancing the careers of information technology professionals who seek to enhance their ability to employ information technology for solving business problems.